 Due to its perfect proportions, an ideal cut diamond reflects nearly all the light that enters it through the table (top) and crown (upper section) of the stone.
 The number and arrangement of facets allows superb refraction of light resulting in unparalleled brilliance and fire.
 Brilliance is known the amount of the white light reflected, and fire refers to the separation of white light into its spectral colors.

 To maximize reflected light, an ideal cut round brilliant diamond has exactly 58 facets.
 These facets are distributed across the diamond’s body in a very precise manner.
 Thirty three of the facets are above the diamond’s girdle, which is the widest part of the diamond.
 These facets compose the table, which is the top of the jewel, and the crown which is the upper section surrounding the table.
-The other 25 facets are below the girdle on the pavilion, or conical base of the stone.
+The other 25 facets are below the girdle on the conical base of the stone, also know as the pavilion of a diamond.

 The History of the Ideal Cut